Eurielec/katacoda-curso-linux/euri_linux/1_directorios/step6.md

-El *“path”* es el termino anglosajón empleado para describir la ruta a un fichero o directorio objetivo.
-Existen dos formas de identificar path:
+The *"path "* is the Anglo-Saxon term used to describe the path to a target file or directory.
+There are two ways to identify path:
-* Path absoluto: Comienza en el directorio raíz y sigue el árbol de directorios rama por rama hasta alcanzar el directorio o fichero objetivo.
-Los paths absolutos siempre comienzan por /.
-Por ejemplo `cd /root/dos/otroDirectorio`{{ execute }}
+* Absolute path: Starts at the root directory and follows the directory tree branch by branch until it reaches the target directory or file.
+Absolute paths always start with /.
+For example `cd /root/dos/anotherDirectory`{{ execute }}
-* Path relativo: Comienza en el directorio actual de trabajo.
-Los paths relativos nunca comienzan por /.
-Por ejemplo `cd ~/dos/otroDirectorio`{{ execute }}
+* Relative path: Starts in the current working directory.
+Relative paths never start with /.
+For example `cd ~/dos/anotherDirectory`{{ execute }}

-Está permitido escribir múltiples barras oblicuas (`/` o *slash*) entre directorios y el fichero, el sistema ignora los que hay en exceso.
-En resumen, `////usr//bin` es válido pues el sistema lo interpreta como `/usr/bin`.
-Ej: `cd //root////dos//otroDirectorio`{{ execute }}
+Multiple slashes (`/` or *slash*) are allowed between directories and the file, the system ignores the excess.
+In short, `////usr//bin` is valid because the system interprets it as `/usr/bin`.
+E.g.: `cd //root////dos///anotherDirectory`{{ execute }}

-Con frecuencia es más cómodo emplear paths relativos pues requieren menos escritura.
-Su principal ventaja es que disponemos de los siguientes atajos:
+It is often more convenient to use relative paths as they require less typing.
+Their main advantage is that the following shortcuts are available:

-* `.` Directorio actual
+* `.` Current directory
-* `..` Directorio padre del actual
+* `..` Directory father of the current
-* `∼` Tu home (`/home/tu_usuario`)
+* `∼` Home (`/home/tu_usuario`)
-* `∼usuario2` Home de usuario2 (`/home/usuario2`)
+* `∼usuario33` usuario33's home (`/home/usuario33`)

 **Ejercicio** ->

-Posicionate en `/root/dos/otroDirectorio`.
-Intenta ir a `/root/tres/casco`.
+Go to `/root/dos/otroDirectorio`.
+Try going to `/root/tres/casco`.

-En principio hay 3 formas.
-Utilizando una ruta absoluta y utilizando ruta relativa con `~` o `../../`. ¿Hay alguna otra forma?
+In principle there are 3 ways.
+Using an absolute path and using relative path with `~` or `../../`.
+Is there any other way?